ctezna/horus-text-miner/README.md

 <div>
 <strong>Carlos Tezna</strong><br>
 <small>cteznas@eafit.edu.co</small><br>
-<p>This project is a completely original implementation that relies heavily theory, guidelines, and methods detailed in works found in the <strong>Reference</strong> section.
+<p>This project is a completely original implementation that relies heavily on theory, guidelines, and methods detailed in works found in the <strong>Reference</strong> section.
 I am an architect designer and programmer for Horus team.</p>
 </div>

 <div>